Programmable Media

 Cloudinary's dynamic image transformation URLs are powerful tools for agile web and mobile development.
 However, due to the potential costs of your customers accessing unplanned dynamic URLs that apply the OCR text detection or extraction functionality, image transformation add-on URLs are required (by default) to be signed using Cloudinary's authenticated API or, alternatively, you can eagerly generate the requested derived images using Cloudinary's authenticated API.

-To create a signed Cloudinary URL, set the sign_url parameter to true when building a URL or creating an image tag.
+To create a signed Cloudinary URL using an SDK, set the sign_url parameter to true when building a URL or creating an image tag.

 For example, to generate a signed URL when applying a blur effect on the text of an image: